ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

 ### Preventing lazy loading/SELECT N+1 problems

-Because the LINQ projection built by AutoMapper is translated directly to a SQL query by the query provider, the mapping occurs at the SQL/ADO.NET level, and not touching your entities.
+Because the LINQ projection built by MapZilla is translated directly to a SQL query by the query provider, the mapping occurs at the SQL/ADO.NET level, and not touching your entities.
 All data is eagerly fetched and loaded into your DTOs.

 Nested collections use a Select to project child DTOs: